by martieLast Updated : Jun-26-2023

 2. The other extreme is that the company owner reviews every purchase, drastically slowing down the process.

 So what is the right answer for approval limits?

 We recommend the following

-2. The number of transactions being approved by senior management should not be more than 20%.
+2. The number of transactions approved by senior management should not exceed 20%.

-How did you decide the approval limits then?
+How did you decide on the approval limits, then?

-If possible review your purchase or invoice history to know the average amount for a single purchase.
-Based on the average amount, you can set up workflows to route requests to the appropriate person.
+If possible, review your purchase or invoice history to know the average amount for a single purchase.
+You can set up workflows to route requests to the appropriate person based on the average amount.